xiaoyuvax/bflata/README.md

 ## Known issues:

-- The "--buildmode:tree" option builds by reference hierachy, but the referenced projects are actually built with 'bflat build-il' options, which produce IL assemblies, not in native code, and only the root project is to be built in native code, this is because so far BFlat is not known to produce native .dll lib which can be referenced with -r option (if it will do so someday, or known to be able to do so, the TREE mode would actually work then).Note: TREE mode is useful dealing with the scenarios that Nuget package uses dependencies whose versions are not compatible with the parent project (in FLAT mode, as would cause errors), for the lib is compiled independently.
-Moreover with the `-dd`(Deposit Dependency) option, parental project who indirectly use child project's dependencies might also be solved.
+- The "--buildmode:tree" option builds by reference hierachy, but the referenced projects are actually built with 'bflat build-il' option, which produces IL assemblies rather than native code, and only the root project is to be built in native code.
+This is because so far BFlat is not known to produce native .dll lib which can be referenced with -r option (if it will do so someday, or known to be able to do so, the TREE mode would actually work for native code then).
+Note: TREE mode is useful dealing with the scenarios that Nuget package uses dependencies whose versions are not compatible with the parent project (in FLAT mode, as would cause errors), for the lib is compiled independently.
+Moreover with the `-dd`(Deposit Dependency) option, parent project who indirectly use child project's dependencies might also be solved.
 - The "--buildmode:flat" option (default, if -bm not served) generates flattened building script which incorproate all code files, package references and resources of all referenced .csproj files into one, but this solution cannot solve the issue of version incompatibility of dependencies from different projects, especially secondary dependencies required by Nuget packages.
-Since version inconsistency of projects can be eliminated by making all projects reference the same packages of the same version, but secondary dependencies among precompiled packages are various and not changeable.
+Version inconsistency of projects can be eliminated by making all projects reference the same packages of the same version, but secondary dependencies among precompiled packages are various and not changeable
-- Some (but not all) dependencies referenced by nuget packages with name starting with "System.*" might have already been included in runtime, which is enabled with `bflat --stdlib Dotnet` option, and have been all excluded from the BFlata generated building script (for most scenario's sake), otherwise you may see a lot of error CS0433 as below:

-> error CS0433: The type 'MD5' exists in both
-> 'System.Security.Cryptography.Algorithms, Version=4.2.1.0,
-> Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a' and
-> 'System.Security.Cryptography, Version=7.0.0.0, Culture=neutral,
-> PublicKeyToken=b03f5f7f11d50a3a'

-but not all lib starts with "System." shall be excluded, such as System.CodDom.dll which is likely used by BenchmarkDotNet, you should add it to the script and build manually.
-This problem would possibly be better solved in the future with an exclusion file or such.

 - Parsing resources in .resx file is not implemented yet, for lacking of knowledge of how BFlat handles resources described in .resx file.
 ## Demo project